VPA Procurement

 Consultants are required under the VPA Act to declare any conflicts of interest before providing advice to the VPA.
 The Code of Conduct for Victorian Public Sector Employees also extends to contractors/consultants in most circumstances.
 In addition, the VPA, like other Victorian Government bodies, has a requirement in its standard contract documentation that consultants/contractors engaged by the VPA have a duty to disclose and mitigate any conflict or potential conflict of interest situations.

-Please see link for a list of Contractors and Consultants (PDF) referred to in the Victorian Planning Authority Annual Report 2020-2021 (PDF).
+Please see link for a list of Contractors and Consultants (PDF).

-For more information, refer to the VPA Procurement Policy and Procedures – September 2021 (PDF).
+For more information, refer to the Procurement Policy and Procedures – December 2024 (PDF).